-I find that IO in his report held the violation of regulation 10(f) of CBLR, 2018 by the CB is proved.
-Further, inquiry report of Consulate General of India, Dubai, also state that original/actual unit value of the exported goods were found abnormally low compared to the declared value in the Shipping Bills.
+I find that the inquiry officer in his report held that the violation of regulation 10(f) of CBLR, 2018 by the CB stands proved.

 From the perusal of the offence report, I find that exporter did not furnish the declarations at the time of exports in format annexed with the circular No. 16/2009-Customs dated 25.05.2009.
 As per the said format exporter were interalia required to declare the name and complete address of the traders from whom export goods had been purchased.